thauschildt/simplepy/README.md

 ## Additional information

+Basic types might behave differently in some cases compared to Python, for example, `print(1.0)` currently outputs 1 instead of 1.0.
-Some more features (len() and some other built-in functions, list.append(), maybe classes, ...) might be added soon, but this will never become a full python interpreter.
+Some more features (some built-in functions, list.append(), maybe classes, ...) might be added soon, but this will never become a full python interpreter.

 Please report any errors (except for missing features, that are not mentioned as available) at the issue tracker.